23 Best Breeds of Rabbit Price in India

 British Angora

-Also known as English Angora, these small, compact rabbits have broad, flat heads and short ears with plenty of woolly fur on them.
-They also have fur on their faces (unlike any other Angora), as well as woolly feet.
+Also known as English Angora, these small, compact rabbits have broad, flat heads, short ears, and plenty of woolly fur.
+They also have fur on their faces (unlike any other Angora) and woolly feet.

 British Angora